rhodesJ10/aboutMe/README.md

-# Hi there
+# ABOUT ME
-Here is my repository - focusing on solving various optical tracking related problems
+# Hi there, here is my repository - focusing on solving various optical tracking related problems